Hamilton-Oshawa Port Authority: Cargo

 In 2006 the Hamilton Port Authority handled 10,282,978 tonnes of steel industry inputs and products which amounted to 79% of the port's tonnage.
 From 2006 to 2018 the share of tonnage related to the steel industry steadily declined but began stabilizing around 2013 in the 6 to 7 million tonne range.
 In 2018 the port handled 7,185,596 tonnes of steel industry product which represented 61% of total port tonnage.

 During the decline in the steel industry after the Great Recession of 2008 the port diversified and has seen significant growth in the agri-food industry which has necessitated the construction of a number of food processing and storage facilities in the port.
 From 2006 to 2018 agricultural products passing through the port grew from 492,272 tonnes to 3,512,444 tonnes.
-Agri-food has grown from 3–4% of port tonnage in 2006 to about 30% of total port traffic in 2018.
+Agri-food has grown from 3–4% of port tonnage in 2006 to 31% of total port traffic in 2023.

-As population growth in the Greater Golden Horseshoe continues in the coming decades the port could see significant growth in import led agri-food business for commodities and products Ontario can't or doesn't produce.
-In June 2019 Sucro Sourcing opened the first sugar refinery built in Canada since 1958 on Pier 10 and imports inputs for its refinery.
+As population growth in the Greater Golden Horseshoe continues in the coming decades the port could see significant growth in agri-food business.
+In June 2019 Sucro Sourcing opened the first sugar refinery in Canada since 1958.
+The plant is located on Pier 10 and imports inputs from sugarcane producing regions.
+Plans for a second Sucro refinery were announced in 2024.
+The second refinery has the capacity to refine one million tonnes of sugar a year.

+A 2010 study by Martin and Associates revealed that cargo transiting the Port of Hamilton is connected to $6 billion in economic activity and 38,000 jobs in the province of Ontario.